AdventGit/Steam-Things/README.md

 ## Themes

-You only need to merge this Steam folder over your installed Steam folder! and enable the `Metro-Advent` skin in Settings>Interface!
+You only need to merge this Steam folder over your installed Steam folder and enable the `Metro-Advent` skin in Settings>Interface!

 ## Credits